-taking into account not only cross-country heterogeneity in the euro area, but also its timevarying nature.
+Although the empirical literature has studied the effects of high levels of debt on economic growth, to our knowledge, no strong case has yet been made for a causal bi-directional relationship between (changes in) public debt and economic growth in EMU countries, taking into account not only cross-country heterogeneity in the euro area, but also its time-varying nature.
 The aim of this paper was to fill this gap in the literature.
-In order to consider the potential heterogeneity in the bi-directional causality across both time and space (periods and countries), we applied the Granger-causality approach and endogenous breakpoint tests between public debt and economic growth during the 1980-2013 period.
-This approach allows a deeper understanding of how the relationships between these variables might be exacerbated or mitigated during the sample.
+In order to consider the potential heterogeneity in the bi-directional causality across both time and space (periods and countries), we applied the Granger-causality approach and endogenous breakpoint tests between public debt and economic growth between 1980 and 2013.

 The results for the whole sample between 1980 and 2013 are not at odds with those presented by other authors, but they do qualify them.
 As in our study, Panniza and Presbitero (2014) and Puente-Ajovín and Sanso-Navarro (2015) do not find negative causation (the latter examined Granger-causality) between sovereign debt and economic growth for a sample period that finishes in 2009.

-However, when we analyse Granger-causality after endogenously detecting a breakpoint (which, in most cases, takes place between 2007 and 2009), we find evidence of negative Granger-causality between the break date and the end of the sample period in 2013.
+However, when we analyse Granger-causality after endogenously detecting a breakpoint (which, in most cases, takes place between 2007 and 2009), we find evidence of negative Granger-causality between changes in sovereign debt and growth in some of the countries studied between the break date and the end of the sample period in 2013.

 As in every empirical analysis, the results must be taken with caution since they are based on a set of countries over a certain period and on a given econometric methodology.
 However, our findings suggest that there is evidence of a "diabolic loop" between low economic growth and high public debt levels in Spain since 2009.
-Moreover, in the case of Belgium, Greece, Italy and the Netherlands, variations in public debt have a negative effect over growth after an endogenously determined breakpoint and above a debt threshold that ranges from 56% to 103%, depending on the country19.
-In addition, our findings suggest
+Moreover, in the case of Belgium, Greece, Italy and the Netherlands, variations in public debt have a negative effect over growth after an endogenously determined breakpoint and above a debt threshold that ranges from 56% to 103%, depending on the country18.
+In our opinion, these results are particularly relevant in an environment where, in a context of low economic growth, deleveraging policies need to be implemented in certain euro area countries and their beneficial effects are still being debated.